yifso/nteract/RELEASING.md

 ```

 6. Once you're ready click "Publish release".
 On macOS and Windows, the update will be automatically downloaded and installed on user's machines.

-## Release Process for the nteract Jupyter Extension

-To release the nteract Jupyter Extension, you will need to complete the following steps.

-1. Navigate to the `applications/jupyter-extension` directory within the nteract repo.
-2. Ensure that you are signed into PyPi on your machine and have permissions to publish the `nteract_on_jupyter` package.
-3. Run the `yarn build:python` command.
-4. Run the `yarn upload:pypi` command.